fluidicagency/switch/README.md

 ### Options

 Currently there is only one option, passed in to init, which is the default audience.
-E.g., in keeping with the examples above the following would set the default audience as professional (without having to define it in the query parameters:
+E.g., in keeping with the examples above the following would set the default audience as professional (without having to define it in the query parameters):

 ~~~~
 fluidicSwitch.init('professional');